-Jamrog was hired as head coach of the Warrior Football Program on December 7, 2015.
-The 2016 campaign will be his first season on the Midland sideline.
-A proven veteran of the college football ranks, Jamrog brings to Midland 30 years of collegiate coaching experience, including time as Head Coach at Minnesota State University-Mankato, and most recently, service as the University for Nebraska-Lincoln’s Assistant Athletic Director of Football Operations.
+Going into his 4th year on the sidelines as Midland University’s Head Football Coach, Jeff Jamrog is a proven veteran of the college football ranks.
+Jamrog brings to Midland 32 years of collegiate coaching experience, including time as Head Coach at Minnesota State University-Mankato, and most recently, service as the University for Nebraska-Lincoln’s Assistant Athletic Director of Football Operations.

 At the University of Nebraska, Jamrog took a lead role in the resurgence of the historically significant walk-on program.
 A former walk-on who earned a scholarship spot with the Huskers, he was able to recruit homegrown talent that contributed to Nebraska’s success.